 - There are an estimated 26.8 million Children of Alcoholics in the United States.
 Preliminary research suggests that over 11 million are under the age of 18.

-If you suffer from depression or anxiety or you just want to understand these issues better, please call for an appointment.
-We offer day and evening appointments at your convenience.
+If you suffer from depression or anxiety or you just want to understand these issues better, please call for an appointment to see one of the independent therapists who is affiliated with Soultenders.
+We offer day and evening appointments available at your convenience.
 Don’t suffer alone.